getgimphed/BlueS/README.md

     libphotoeffect                  ARMV7ABI
     libstlport_shared.so                    X86

-    '''
-Note: In case the exe is ran without giving any path as argument.
+Note: In case the Windows exe is ran without giving any path as argument.
 It assumes a default path of "current_directory/test-input/" and prints an extra line notice as "No Command Line Path given, taking default "test-input/" Directory"

 References to understand the ELF File headers were taken from Linux foundation